KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Flight Attendant Training

-Dallas LEAD is one of 13 training facilities around the US where flight attendants complete training that goes beyond the typical service you see in a cabin to include land and sea evacuation, emergency tool use, fire fighting, and self defense.
-They will return annually for short, refresher training that is regularly updated to address real world trends.
+Dallas LEAD is one of 13 facilities around the US where Southwest flight attendants complete training.
+In addition to learning the typical service you see in a cabin, they practice land and sea evacuation, emergency tool use, fire fighting, and self defense.
+They return annually for short, refresher training that is regularly updated to address real world trends.

 ![](southwest-headquarters-tour-2026/raft-room.jpg)
-Sea evacuation training area.
-A 100 pound raft kit inflates to about 2x this height.
+In this sea evacuation area, a replica of a 100 pound raft inflates to half its normal height.
 The flight attendants are not required to be good swimmers.
 The life vest will do its job.

 ![](southwest-headquarters-tour-2026/fire-training.jpg)
-Fire fighting training area.
-Demo of an oxygen hood and methods of exinguishing fire.
+In this fire fighting area, we saw an oxygen hood demo and learned different methods of exinguishing fire.
 Flight attendants are taught to find the base of the fire.

 ![](southwest-headquarters-tour-2026/vintage-uniforms.jpg)
 These Vintage uniforms are among what must be thousands of pictures and momentos covering Southwest campus walls.